 You do NOT need an international driver’s license.

-Almost all cars have a manual transmission, so those who don’t know how to drive a stick shift (or those from the U.K. not accustomed to shifting with the right hand) better learn quick — hopefully before you go.
+Almost all cars have a manual transmission, so those who don’t know how to drive a stick shift (or those from the U.K. not accustomed to shifting with the right hand) better learn quickly — hopefully before you go.

 Learning how to drive a shift for the first time in frenzied Buenos Aires would be quite a steep learning curve!